 Climatic zones of the oceans.
 Pacific Ocean.
 Climate and properties of water masses Climatic zones of the Atlantic Ocean

-Everyone knows that water occupies more than half of the globe.
+Everyone knows that water occupies most of the globe.
 The largest ocean in the world in terms of area and depth is the Pacific Ocean.
 It extends from North and South America to the continent of Eurasia, in the south it washes Antarctica.
-Therefore, the factors affecting the climate of the Pacific Ocean are very diverse.
+Therefore, the factors influencing the climate of the Pacific Ocean are very diverse.

 The influence of the Earth's climatic zones on the climate of the Pacific Ocean

-Since the water basin of the Pacific Ocean is huge, it affects all the climatic zones of the Earth.
+Since the Pacific Ocean water basin is huge, it affects all climate zones of the Earth.
 For example:

 • tropical;